Cost Function Unrolling in Unsupervised Optical Flow: Cost Function Unrolling

 \section{Cost Function Unrolling}

 A general formulation of the cost function used for unsupervised learning consists of a data term, measuring the likelihood of a given prediction over the given data, as well as a prior term, constraining probable predictions.
-In this work we consider the TV regularized unsupervised cost function case and unroll it to obtain our novel smoothness regularizer.
-Denote by $\Theta$ the set of trainable parameters of a DNN model, its predicted output $\mathbf{F}$ and the set of unlabeled training data $\mathcal{I}$.
+In this work we consider the TV regularized unsupervised cost function and derive the iterative optimization steps for its minimization.
+These are then unrolled to obtain our novel smoothness regularizer.
+Denote by $\Theta$ the set of trainable parameters of a DNN model $ֿ\mathcal{F_\theta}$, its predicted output $\mathbf{F}$ and the set of unlabeled training data $\mathcal{I}$.
 The unsupervised TV regularized cost function takes the form: